-The Company expects to deliver the first shipment of concentrate to market in early 2019.
+The company expects to deliver the first shipment of concentrate to market early in the second half of calendar year 2019.

 Heron awarded its contract for Underground Mining operations to Pybar Mining Services in early 2018 with preparatory work for mobilisation to site progressing to achieve a target of a third quarter 2018 start date.